Files

 Introduction

-This workspace demonstrates some basic approaches for how to add to and manipulate the appearance of 3D data, including raster texture overlay and color styling of solids.
-This model reads 3D buildings from CAD, uses point cloud from LAS to generate terrain, adds appearance textures from GeoTIFF orthophotos to the terrain and then styles the buildings according to height.
+This workspace demonstrates some basic approaches for how to add to and manipulate the appearance of 3D data, including raster texture overlays and color styling of solids.
+This workflow reads 3D buildings from CAD, uses a point cloud from LAS data to generate terrain, applies GeoTIFF orthophoto textures to the terrain, and then styles the buildings by height.
 The output is written to a 3D PDF.

-The ability to style a 3D city model on a conditional factor such as a delineated height provides a powerful tool for data visualization, quickly identifying a group of buildings as being distinct from another on some given attribute.
-In other words, it highlights features that are important and displays another layer of information.
+The ability to style a 3D city model on a conditional factor, such as a delineated height, provides a powerful tool for data visualization, quickly identifying a group of buildings as being distinct from another on some given attribute.
+This highlights important features and adds another layer of information.

 Source Data